 #6 By hand screwing the filter cartridge to the cap, replace the housing.
 Make sure to center the filter over the standpipe of the lid.

-#7 To reactivate the water supply, slowly rotate the inlet handle.
+#7 To reactivate the water supply lines, slowly rotate the inlet handle.
 Use caution because the water can rush in too quickly, causing the housing to blow off and destroy the unit.
 So, slowly turn the inlet valve and feel as the pressure builds up so you can keep it under control while it fills the housing.
 Press the red release button to relieve pressure.
 Water will rooster-tail out of the device, so be prepared to be sprayed.
 Before leaving the unit, double-check that you properly sealed the housing and cap.

 Why Do I Need to Replace It?